There is nothing like a change of season to help inspire a renewed sense of organisation and cool weather style.

 Continue with the Keep, Store, Donate, and Trash methodology to ensure you are keeping and enjoying only those that you know you’ll use.

 Don’t throw out old Shoeboxes!
-They’re terrific for helping to keep random accessories organised; things like ribbons, gloves, and hats.
+They’re terrific for helping to keep random accessories organized; things like ribbons, gloves, and hats.
 Just be sure to label them appropriately.

 To learn more ways to reinvent your interior design, visit: